hunter-isaiah96/vue-wave-sufver/README.md

 1. Create a vue-wave-surfer element and adding a ref to it
 2. Create a computed property returning the elemenents waveSurfer object
 3. Access waveSurfer events and methods in the mounted() function

+This is a client-only module so be sure to wrap it in a client-only tag if using nuxt
 ```vue
 <vue-wave-surfer src="url.mp3" ref="surf"></vue-wave-surfer>
 <script